-\\PMSSY is the scheme for "establishment of AIIMS type super-speciality hospitals-cum-teaching institutions and upgrading of State Government hospitals"
+\\PMSSY is the scheme for 'establishment of AIIMS type super-specialty hospitals-cum-teaching institutions and upgrading of State Government hospitals'

-\\\the figures include the allocations for RSBY under both the Ministry of Health & Family Welfare and Ministry of Labour & Employment.
+\\\Figures include allocations for RSBY under the Ministry of Health & Family Welfare and the Ministry of Labour & Employment.
 Since 2015-16, RSBY has been divided into two distinct components - Social Security for the unorganised workers and provision for health services.
 The card would be provided by Ministry of Labour and Employment and the health services would be provided by Ministry of Health & Family Welfare.